-There are 50+ OA institutional repositories in Netherlands and DOAJ indexes 40+ Dutch journals.
+According to ROAR, there are 42 OA institutional repositories in the Netherlands and DOAJ indexes 70 Dutch journals.

 National and Institutional Level Policies/Mandates: